Videos

 Learn More About Paul Leonardi

-Digital transformation has become much more than simply upgrading software and building a new skill set; it’s now a required state of mind, says Paul Leonardi, award-winning University of California, Santa Barbara (UCSB) professor and Technology Management department chair.
+Digital transformation has become much more than simply upgrading software and building a new skill set.
+In an age of rapidly evolving artificial intelligence (AI) systems, it’s now a required state of mind, says Paul Leonardi, Ph.D., award-winning University of California, Santa Barbara (UCSB) professor and Technology Management department chair.

-With hybrid work here to stay, artificial intelligence (AI) algorithms increasingly deployed in business and technology constantly advancing, Leonardi’s research insights are more important than ever.
-With a multidisciplinary expertise at the crossroads of technology, strategy and culture, he illustrates how vital it is for leaders to ensure that they and their workers can effectively leverage the latest technology to maximize team collaboration and organizational success.
+With hybrid work here to stay and powerful AI algorithms like large language models (LLMs) among the constantly advancing technologies that are increasingly being deployed in business, Leonardi’s novel research insights are helping leaders understand the key questions they should be asking around new technologies.
+With a multidisciplinary expertise at the crossroads of technology, strategy and culture, he illustrates how vital it is for leaders to ensure that they and their workers effectively leverage emerging technology, such as generative AI (GenAI), to maximize team collaboration and organizational success while avoiding digital exhaustion.

-Also the director of the Ph.D. program in Organization Studies in the UCSB College of Engineering, Leonardi speaks eloquently on both the technical and sociological aspects of digital transformation.
-His new co-authored book, “The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI” (Harvard Business Review Press, May 2022), gives vivid examples of how employees in organizations with a good digital presence feel empowered to broadcast their work, develop a greater sense of curiosity and communicate more effectively.
+An expert on organizational change leadership, Leonardi is the director of the Ph.D. program in Organization Studies in the UCSB College of Engineering.
+He speaks to top leaders eloquently and with clarity on both the technical and sociological implications of digital technology on company culture.
+His latest book, “The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI” (Harvard Business Review Press, May 2022) – which won the 2024 Axiom Awards gold medal in the Emerging Trends/AI category – examines digital change in the context of evolving work practices.
+With vivid examples of how employees in organizations with a good digital presence feel empowered to broadcast their work, Leonardi demonstrates how leaders can develop a greater sense of curiosity and communicate more effectively across the organization.

-“With a digital mindset,” Leonardi says, “you can ask the right questions, make smart decisions and appreciate new possibilities for a digital future, making it feel much less daunting to embrace digital transformation.”
+“With a digital mindset,” Leonardi says, “you can ask the right questions about new technologies like generative AI, make smart decisions, and appreciate new possibilities for a digital future, making it feel much less daunting to embrace new digital tools.”

-Rapid implementation of hybrid and fully remote work has also presented challenges to structuring teams that maximize the capacity for innovation.
-Leonardi points to relational analytics as an important part of the process.
-By taking into consideration the connections that exist between people, those relationships can be leveraged to maximize innovation and efficiency within a team.
+With the rise of GenAI and the rapid implementation of hybrid and fully remote work, new challenges to structuring teams that can still be innovative and effective have emerged.
+According to Leonardi, an important part of the process is relational analytics – predictive data that can be created based on the connections that exist between people.
+Understanding those relationships can help maximize innovation and efficiency within a team.

-By zeroing in on these relationships, leaders can empower their organization’s talent to support successful and continued digital transformation, with individual contributors learning how to better support their company’s strategic changes and advance their own careers.
+By zeroing in on these relationships, leaders can empower their organization’s talent to support the successful and continued implementation of new technologies, with individual contributors learning how to better support their company’s strategic changes and advance their own careers.

-By nurturing a digital mindset, communicating effectively within teams and embracing metrics along the way, digital transformation initiatives become powerful business strategies.
+By nurturing a digital mindset, communicating effectively within teams, and understanding what GenAI is and how it works, tech initiatives become powerful business strategies.
 But a workforce can feel intimidated by new technologies and become suspicious when they’re implemented.
 When it comes to easing the pressure some put on themselves to try to become overnight experts, Leonardi says it’s only necessary to have a 30% fluency in a handful of technical topics to develop an effective digital mindset.

 ###